• Skip to main content

 A divorce case could take a long time to resolve if it is not settled quickly and amicably.
 While the divorce case is going on, bills and expenses are mounting—including bills like car payments or mortgages that must be paid.

-Your family law lawyer can ask the court to make a temporary determination of who will pay what bills while the case is going on to keep the spouses from going into financial freefall before the divorce is finalized.
+Your family law lawyer can ask the court to make a temporary determination of who will pay what bills while the case is going on to keep the spouses from going into financial free-fall before the divorce is finalized.

 7. How is Child Support Calculated?